What is Cost of Equity Capital Formula?

 - E(m) = Market Rate of Return

-The capital asset pricing model (CAPM), however, can be used on n number of stock, even if they are not paying dividends.
-With that said, the logic behind CAPM is rather complicated, which suggests the cost of equity (Ke) is based on the stock’s volatility, which is computed by Beta and level of risk compared to the general market, i.e., the equity market risk premium which is nothing but a differential of Market Return and Risk-Free Rate.
+However, the cost of equity formula CAPM can be used on several stocks, even if they are not paying dividends.
+With that said, the logic behind CAPM is rather complicated, which suggests the cost of equity (Ke) is based on the stock's volatility, which is computed by using the cost of equity formula beta and level of risk compared to the general market, i.e., the cost of equity formula market risk premium which is nothing but a differential of Market Return and Risk-Free Rate.

-In the CAPM equation, the risk-free rate (Rf) is the rate of return paid on risk-free investments like Government bonds or Treasuries.
-Beta, a measure of risk, can be calculated as a regression on the company’s market price.
-The higher the volatility goes, the higher the beta will come, and its relative risk compared to the general stock market.
-The market rate of return Em(r) is the average market rate, which has generally been assumed to be eleven to twelve % over the past eighty years.
-In general, a company with a high beta will have a high degree of risk and will pay more for equity.
+In the CAPM equation, the risk-free rate (Rf) is the rate of return paid on risk-free investments like government bonds or treasuries.
+Beta, a measure of risk, can be calculated as a regression on the company's market price.
+The higher the volatility, the higher the beta will come and its relative risk compared to the general stock market.
+The market rate of return Em(r) is the average market rate, which has generally been assumed to be 11% to12 % over the past eighty years.
+A company with a cost of equity formula beta, which is high, will have a high risk and pay more for equity.

 Example #1